department-of-veterans-affairs/vets-api-clients/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: For Requesting enhancement or changes to the APIs functionality
+about: For Requesting enhancement or changes to API functionality

 ---